dcmri/dcmri/docs/source/user_guide/inverse/inverse.rst

 .. note::

     This is a placeholder page.
-There is no relevant functionality in ``osipi`` yet.
+There is no relevant functionality in ``dcmri`` yet.

     Please check back later - or better yet, write up what you were looking for here and contribute it!
 This way the next person looking for this feature won't have to..